Jews Don't Count: Reception

 Jews Don't Count attracted attention from mainstream media and was met with mostly positive reviews.
 The i called the book "a searing look at why anti-Semitism is often seen as a lesser form of racism".
 Dominic Lawson, reviewing in The Times, described it as "a convincing and even devastating charge sheet"; the book was included on the newspaper's "12 best political and current affairs books 2021" and "best paperbacks of 2022" lists.
+The book was awarded The Sunday Times Politics Book of the Year in 2021.

 Also in The Times, Stephen Bush was more negative.
 Bush, a Black British Jew, criticised Baddiel for his arguments about white privilege and for ignoring the positions of non-White Jews, writing: "He is so concerned with asserting his own lack of privilege that he forgets his obligations to others...
 It's an argument that would struggle to survive a conversation with more than three people from any other minority... it fails at its central mission and lets the left-wing antisemite off the hook."

 Writing for the Higher Education Policy Institute, Nick Hillman gave the book a mixed review, writing that it was "more like an extended essay than a full-length book".
 He also criticised the style of prose, writing: "The text is unpolished in places, and the numerous chatty asides in the footnotes leave the impression that the author could not be bothered to weave some of his thoughts into the main text."
 However, Hillman also praised the book for its discourse, saying that "if the sign of a good book is that it makes you think, then this is a very very good book."